 I might be a straightaway person, but when it comes to explaining something, I like starting from the start!
-Hence, before jumping directly onto the topic, let me first explain you about what it revolves around.
-So, here we go…
+Hence, before jumping directly onto the topic, let me first explain what it revolves around.
+So, here we go.

 What QA really means?

-First of all, we will cover a big and an important question: what QA really means?
-If you google from different sites you will find different meanings on different search but all of them or most of them will say that QA is, more or less, testing but it’s not in actual.
+First of all, we will cover a big and important question: what QA really means?
+If you Google the question, you will find different meanings on different searches from different sites.
+But all of them will say that QA is, more or less, testing but this is not quite true.

-It simply depends on the way to think: some people might think it is testing with Continuous Integration, certifications or some people think that it is only testing,…but what is it really?
+It simply depends on the way of thinking.
+Some people might think it is testing with Continuous Integration or certifications.
+Some people think that it is only testing,…but what is it really?
 For us, QA is basically a matter of project success.

 To get that project success we defined 7 simple rules: